AnthonySteele/anthonysteele.github.io/HuskyAutoformat.md

 This can be done by glueing `git` and `dotnet format` together using a tool called [Husky.NET](https://alirezanet.github.io/Husky.Net/), which can be used to run command-line tools including `dotnet format` on [git's pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

+Husky.NET is a "dotnet tool" so it [is hosted on nuGet](https://www.nuget.org/packages/Husky/) and installed via the dotnet command line.

 ## Here's how

 Here are the step-by step instructions.
 We will assume that you have a  repository checked out from git in a local folder e.g. `C:\Code\SomeRepository`.
 And that you have a recent version of the `dotnet` command line installed, such that `dotnet format` works.